RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/the_no_std_intro.md

 The Browser is also an execution environment.
 If you write a JS program, then your program has 3 execution environments: The Browser, the kernel and the Processor.

+I hope you get the drift, the systems underneath any sotware you write is part of the execution environment.

->*Chips and boards are mostly made from silicon and other alloys that are not particularly metallic...
-I guess we should say `bare-silicon` programming instead of `bare-metal`?*
+>*Chips and boards are mostly made from silicon and fibreglass.
+Metal forms a small percentage(dopants, connections).
+I guess we should say `bare-silicon programming` instead of `bare-metal programming`?*